Sidney Harry Fox: Early life

 Fox was described as "the son of decent working Norfolk parents".
 His mother, the former Rosaline Rallison (b.1866) had married railway porter William George Fox in 1887, and had three sons by him (William Edward James in 1888, Reginald Mitchell in 1891 and Cecil Rallison in 1894).
 However, eldest son William later told the press that his father had left home when he was six years old and that Sidney was therefore his illegitimate half-brother.

 Fox was in trouble in his teens as a petty thief while in service at good houses, for which he was birched.
 Learning from his association with people of quality, he later developed a role as a plausible, genteel con-man until World War I, when he obtained a job in a London bank and proceeded to forge cheques on the accounts of his customers.
-On discovery of his dishonesty in 1916, Britain was then in the middle of the Great War and needed soldiers.
+In 1916, when his dishonesty was discovered, Britain was in the middle of the Great War and needed soldiers.
 Fox was offered immunity from prosecution on condition that he enlisted in the Army, however he enlisted in the Royal Air Force, getting an officer's commission by claiming to be an Old Etonian.
 He drew on his banking experience to forge cheques on his brother officers’ accounts.
 He was caught and sentenced to three months in prison, ending his military career.